lgjor/JavaBasicReview/readme.md

 ### Arrays

+- Completing a method to print array elements
+- Completing code to print an integer array
 - Counting cookies in a digital jar
 - Initializing an array of characters
 - Initializing an array of longs